-Gallace and Spence argue that that even the briefest touch from another person can elicit strong emotional experiences.
-They further indicate that the amount and nature of touch is different from one culture to another:
+Gallace and Spence argue that even the briefest touch from another person can elicit strong emotional experiences.
+They further indicate that the amount and nature of touch are different from one culture to another:

-- In Italy, a hug and kiss on each cheek is considered a common and acceptable form of greeting.
+- In Italy, a hug and kiss on each cheek are considered a common and acceptable form of greeting.

 - Generally, people from the United Kingdom, certain parts of Northern Europe, and Asia touch each other far less than those in France, Italy, or South America.

 A shortage of touch often carries negative connotations, as in the expression “out of touch with reality,” while a deeply felt experience is often described as “touching.”

 In her book Touch (2001), Tiffany Field claims that in many circumstances, touch is stronger than verbal or emotional contact.
 Touch is critical for children's growth, development, and health, as well as for adults' physical and mental well-being.
 Nevertheless, Fields argues that many societies, such as current American society, are dangerously touch-deprived—accordingly, many people today suffer from a shortage of tactile stimulation, which she terms “touch hunger.”